EntropyPure/TheDotfilesEP/README.md

 # EntropyPure's The Dotfiles-EP

-My personal Dotfiles-Repo for my Arch Hyprland environment.
+Personal Dotfiles-Repo for my Arch Hyprland environment.

 Includes dotFiles for Hyprland as well as my applications.